Drug-Free Schools and Communities Act

 Education and Counseling

-Student Wellness and Health Promotion, along with Employee Health and Wellbeing, provides leadership and guidance for drug and alcohol education, resources and support on campus.
-Resources and programs for students are provided on an on-going basis in collaboration with other departments in the Division of Student Life, including Residence Life and Housing, Community Standards & Conflict Resolution, Fraternity and Sorority Leadership and Learning, and others.
+Student Wellness and Health Promotion, along with Employee Engagement, provides leadership and guidance for drug and alcohol prevention, education, resources and support on campus.
+Resources and programs for students are provided on an on-going basis in collaboration with other departments in the Division of Student Life, including the Center for Counseling and Student Development, Student Health Services, Residence Life and Housing, Community Standards & Conflict Resolution, Fraternity and Sorority Leadership and Learning and others.
 Resources for faculty and staff are available through Human Resources.
-Support for students is available through Student Wellness and Health Promotion.
+Support for students is available through Student Wellness and Health Promotion and the Center for Counseling and Student Development.

 Biennial Review

-University of Delaware Safe and Drug-Free Schools and Campuses Act Biennial Review.
+University of Delaware Safe and Drug-Free Schools and Campuses Act Biennial Review reports: